 UNDERGRADUATE – SEATING & PROCESSION

-If you are an undergraduate (BA/BGS), you DO NOT need to check in at the door, and you will able to sit anywhere within the designated student seating section.
+If you are an undergraduate (BA/BGS), you will need to check in at the door, and you will be directed to sit within the designated student seating section.
 Students will process to the stage from their rows, in the order they are seated.
 There is no alphabetical order.
 At your seat, you will find a NAME CARD.
 You will fill out your card with your name and major(s) as you’d like to be announced on stage.
 When your row is called, you’ll be directed to line up and process across the stage.
 Once at the reader’s podium, you will hand the card to the reader before crossing the stage.
 (You’ll have a chance to make sure your name is spoken clearly and correctly.)

 GRADUATE – SEATING & PROCESSION

-If you are a graduate student (MA/PhD), you DO need to check in at our designated Welcome table.
+If you are a graduate student (MA/PhD), you will need to check in at our designated Welcome table.
 We’ll confirm your attendance as well as your faculty hooder.
 At the May ceremony, all graduate students and faculty will assemble in the lobby for procession into the ballroom to a designated seating section.
 At the December ceremony, all graduate students will be directed to an assigned seat, and ushered to stage to process ahead of the undergraduate students.
 Seating is not alphabetical at either ceremony; you will rise from your seat when your name and your hooder’s name are announced .
 Once announced, you will walk to the center of the stage and greet your hooder.
 Once you are hooded, you will greet the Dean to collect your medallion before exiting the stage.

 SPANISH: Isela Gonzales-Cook